 Is a Rooster a Male Chicken?

 Most people use the word hen when referring to chicken.
-However, a hen denotes a female chicken, while a rooster represents a male chicken
+However, a hen denotes a female chicken, while a rooster represents a male chicken.

-young male chicken is regarded as a cockerel before reaching one year of age.
+A young male chicken is regarded as a cockerel before reaching one year of age.
 After a year, the male chicken will be deemed as a rooster.

 Meanwhile, a young hen less than one year is called a pullet.
 Although these terminologies can be confusing at times, roosters and hens are both chickens.